-The group conjugacy and normal subgroups are linked by the fact that the normal subgroups of a group are precisely the subgroups that are closed under the group conjugacy.
-For each semigroup conjugacy $\sim$, we can define the \emph{normal subsemigroups} of a semigroup $S$ with respect $\sim$ as those subsemigroups of $S$ that are closed under $\sim$ \cite{KoTASF}.
+Group conjugacy and normal subgroups are linked by the fact that a subgroup of a group is normal precisely when it is closed under group conjugacy.
+For each semigroup conjugacy $\sim$, we can define the \emph{normal subsemigroups} of a semigroup $S$ with respect to $\sim$ as those subsemigroups of $S$ that are closed under $\sim$ \cite{KoTASF}.
 The normal subsemigroups of $P_n$, $T_n$, and $\mi_n$, with respect to conjugacies $\cfn$, $\cpns$, $\coon$, and $\con$, were described in \cite{KoTASF}.

 \begin{que} Let $\sim$ be any conjugacy considered in this paper.
 Describe the normal subsemigroups of various semigroups, with respect to $\sim$. \end{que}